luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 5. Show the application that show the secrets (it should show the values) at `web-secret-http.apps.<ip>.nip.io`

-6. Connect the USB and wait some seconds
+6. Connect the USB and wait some seconds so the secrests are injected

 7. Referesh your browser and show the `username` and `password` values at `web-secret-http.apps.<ip>.nip.io`